 And if you love rustic, farmhouse style, or industrial décor, once you know how to age galvanized metal roofing, you can make so many cool DIY décor pieces.
-From vintage metal signs, to rustic magnet boards, to unique wall treatments, you can do all kinds of things.
+From vintage metal signs to rustic magnet boards to unique wall treatments, you can do all kinds of things.

-Personally, I used my aged metal roofing to make gorgeous farmhouse style window awnings for my sons’ room.
-(I have a tutorial for that project coming in a couple of days.
+(You can get the step by step tutorial for building the awnings right here.
 I decided to share this first step in the process separately to keep your eyes from crossing at my long, very detailed, super helpful tutorial for building the awnings.
 You’re welcome!)

 Supplies for aging galvanized metal

-Corrugated metal roofing (you can find this at any home improvement store)
+- Corrugated metal roofing (you can find this at any home improvement store)

-Old towel or rag
+- Old towel or rag